pedramjlo/supermarket-analysis-1/README.md

 - The dataset was initially clean and did not require implementing doing a whole lot of data cleaning methods.
 The column were of expected data types and there was no sign of duplicates or missing/null values.

   ## Gender
-  Although the disparity between men and women numbers is not significant, yet women outspend men in majority of product line except <u>Electronic accessories</u>
+  - Although the disparity between men and women numbers is not significant, yet women outspend men in majority of product line except Electronic accessories where men account for 50.38% of total revenue of the said product line (Electronic accessories are )
+  -